FraL96/Monstera-MS4/TESTING.md

 2. Another bug I had when I started the project was the allauth templates not working.
 I was trying to edit the template of the login page but my changes didn't seem to have effect.
 I had to contact a tutor and she was as confused as me.
 We chatted for 2 days before realizing that the page was just placed in the wrong folder.
 Once we solved that and place the file in the right folder, it all worked.

 3. A bug that I didn't manage to solve is the fact that each category in the shop has its name on top but the "Shop all" one displays the name of all categories.
 I tried to implement a loop to give it a different title but unfortunately it didn't work.

+4. The last bug is the phone number phone that has validation in checkout but not in profile.
+Unfortunately I couln't find the cause.

 <div align="right">
     <a href="#top">↥ Back to top!</a>